-This Conservation Plan is adopted without prejudice to the exclusive competence of the European Union for the conservation of marine biological resources under the common fisheries policy.

-It is important that the Plan and the recommendations outlined within it to be implemented without delay, and that ASCOBANS undertake a formal re-evaluation and revision of the Plan at least every five years.
-The next review should occur at the AC Meeting before the next Meeting of Parties after the adoption of the Plan.
-It is also suggested that the authorities of Denmark, Germany and Sweden are asked to supply ASCOBANS with updated information at the meetings of the Jastarnia Group regarding progress in implementation.
+This Conservation Plan is adopted without prejudice to the exclusive competence of the European Union for the conservation, management and exploitation of living aquatic resources.
+It is important that the Plan and the recommendations outlined within it be implemented without delay, and that ASCOBANS undertake a formal re-evaluation and revision of the Plan at least every five years.
+The next review should occur three years after the adoption of the Plan.
+It is also suggested that the authorities of Denmark, Germany and Sweden be asked to supply ASCOBANS with updated information, annually, concerning progress in implementation.